About Raquel Micit and Ryan Miner The Senior Soup

 Unless your relationship with your doctor is toxic, you should consider visiting the doctor’s office, if possible, to meet face-to-face.

-So, how do you part ways professionally with your doctor without incident?
+So, how do you part ways professionally with your doctor, nurse practitioner, or physician assistant without incident?

 The key things to remember are honesty and transparency.